Ada (programming language)

-Ada is a structured, statically typed, imperative, and object-oriented high-level programming language, extended from Pascal and other languages.
+Ada is a structured, statically typed, imperative, and object-oriented high-level programming language, inspired by Pascal and other languages.
 It has built-in language support for design by contract (DbC), extremely strong typing, explicit concurrency, tasks, synchronous message passing, protected objects, and non-determinism.
 Ada improves code safety and maintainability by using the compiler to find errors in favor of runtime errors.
 Ada is an international technical standard, jointly defined by the International Organization for Standardization (ISO), and the International Electrotechnical Commission (IEC).
-As of May 2023, the standard, called Ada 2012 informally, is ISO/IEC 8652:2012.
+As of May 2023, the standard, ISO/IEC 8652:2023, is called Ada 2022 informally.

-Ada was originally designed by a team led by French computer scientist Jean Ichbiah of Honeywell under contract to the United States Department of Defense (DoD) from 1977 to 1983 to supersede over 450 programming languages used by the DoD at that time.
+Ada was originally designed by a team led by French computer scientist Jean Ichbiah of Honeywell under contract to the United States Department of Defense (DoD) from 1977 to 1983 to supersede over 450 programming languages then used by the DoD.
 Ada was named after Ada Lovelace (1815–1852), who has been credited as the first computer programmer.